CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 - Copy contents of `function/resources/check-your-answers-sample.json` into a local document and upload it to S3.
 - Ensure the name of the document uploaded aligns with that in `function/resources/event.json`.

 - Create new secret in AWS Secret manager containing oracle db data.
+Contents can be found in confluence under 'CICA-CIR -> Secrets - CICA -> Secrets - Tempus -> MRCORCL01 Tariff connection string'
 - Create new parameter in AWS parameter store with AWS systems manager containing the ARN of that secret.

 - Create an IAM role for the tempus broker with acccess to the created resources.